 Change in any organisation can be difficult, especially in the construction industry where legacy procedures still dominate.
 When migrating to a new construction management software, change can be particularly tough even if the product promises to help the team be infinitely more productive.
 So how do you make the change and achieve buy-in from your team?
-Here are 5 tips to get the best from your move.
+Here are 5 tips exploring how to get your team to adopt new construction management software.

 Choose the software wisely